 How many work hours are in a year without time off?

-If you work 40 hours per week with no vacation, sick days, or holidays, you’ll work a total of 2,080 hours per year (40 hours × 52 weeks).
-This is the standard full-time baseline.
+If you work 40 hours a week with no vacation, sick days, or holidays, your total comes to 2,080 hours per year (40 hours × 52 weeks).
+This is the standard baseline for full-time work.

 How many work hours are in a year with holidays?

-If you get 11 paid holidays and work 8 hours per day, that’s 88 hours off.
-Subtract that from 2,080 and you’re left with 1,992 hours for the year.
+With 11 paid holidays and an 8-hour workday, you’d take 88 hours off.
+Subtract that from 2,080, leaving you with 1,992 hours worked for the year.

 What about leap years?